 Alcohol

-It is unsafe to consume alcohol with Syndopa CR 125 Tablet.
+It is not known whether it is safe to consume alcohol with Syndopa CR 125 Tablet.
+Please consult your doctor.

 Pregnancy